 Our common stock is quoted for trading on the Nasdaq Capital Market under the symbol "SBIG."
 The transfer of the listing of our common stock from the Nasdaq Global Market became effective at the open of business on May 10, 2023.
-On May 24, 2023, the last reported sales price for our common stock was \$0.3463 per share.
+On May 18, 2023, the last reported sales price for our common stock was \$0.52 per share.
 The actual public offering price per share will be determined between us, the Placement Agent (as defined below) and the investors in the offering, and may be at a discount to then current market price of our common stock.
 Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.
+There is no established trading market for the pre-funded warrants and we do not expect a market to develop.
+We do not intend to apply for listing of the pre-funded warrants on any national securities exchange or trading system.
+Without an active trading market, the liquidity of the pre-funded warrants will be limited

 We are an "emerging growth company" under the federal securities laws and are subject to reduced public company reporting requirements.
 Investing in our securities involves a high degree of risk.
-You should review carefully the risks and uncertainties described under the heading "Risk Factors" beginning on page 9 of this prospectus, and under similar headings in any amendment or supplements to this prospectus.
+You should review carefully the risks and uncertainties described under the heading "Risk Factors" beginning on page $\underline{9}$ of this prospectus, and under similar headings in any amendment or supplements to this prospectus.

 We have engaged Roth Capital Partners, LLC as our exclusive placement agent ("Roth" or the "Placement Agent") to use its reasonable best efforts to solicit offers to purchase our securities in this offering.
 The Placement Agent has no obligation to purchase any of the securities from us or to arrange for the purchase or sale of any specific number or dollar amount of the securities.
 Because there is no minimum offering amount required as a condition to closing in this offering the actual public amount, placement agent's fee, and proceeds to us, if any, are not presently determinable and may be substantially less than the total maximum offering amounts set forth above and throughout this prospectus.
 We have agreed to pay the Placement Agent the placement agent fees set forth in the table below and to provide certain other compensation to the Placement Agent.
-See "Plan of Distribution" beginning on page 92 of this prospectus for more information regarding these arrangements.
+See "Plan of Distribution" beginning on page 93 of this prospectus for more information regarding these arrangements.

 This offering will terminate on May 31, 2023, unless we decide to terminate the offering (which we may do at any time in our discretion) prior to that date.
 We will have one closing for all the securities purchased in this offering.
-The public offering price per share will be fixed for the duration of this offering.
+The public offering price per share, or pre-funded warrant, will be fixed for the duration of this offering.